sofiamallari/webapp/README.md

 <hr/>

 ### How to deploy the website:

-⋅⋅* Clone with git `git clone https://github.com/sofiamallari/webapp.git`
++ Clone with git `git clone https://github.com/sofiamallari/webapp.git`
++ Create database `registration` in the local mariadb/mysql
++ Import and run the `registration.sql`